proatgram/Obsidian-Vault-Backup/Drivers Ed/Boat.md

 - The speed in a No Wake zone is 5mph or less

 - If two boats meet head on, they are both the give way vessel
-- The only time a sail boat is a give way vessel
+- The only time a sail boat is a give way vessel is if it's passing

+# Navigation Lights
+- These lights must be displayed from sunset to sunrise and during periods of retricted visibility such as fog.

+- Boats on Alabama waters must be equipped with a horn, whistle, or other sound producing device
+- The purpose of the red and green boey system is to mark the edges of water ways safe for travel